-This Karachi road is temporarily closed for traffic
+THIS Karachi road is temporarily closed for traffic

+On Abul Hasan Asfahani Road, there was heavy traffic pressure heading towards University Road.
+Karachi witnessed traffic jams from Gulshan Chowrangi to Maskan Chowrangi, while Disco Bakery Road also experienced vehicle queues leading towards the university.

+The gridlock made it challenging for residents to travel even short distances within the city.

-KARACHI: The Karachi Traffic Police on Saturday have taken measures to address increased traffic congestion across the city due to a high number of shoppers and ongoing events, ARY News reported.
+Similarly on December 14, the Karachi Traffic Police had taken measures to address increased traffic congestion across the city due to a high number of shoppers and ongoing events.

 According to reports, Abdullah Haroon Road near Zainab Market has been closed to accommodate the heavy influx of shoppers.
 As the Christmas season approaches and winter weather sets in, Karachi has seen a significant influx of shoppers flocking to markets across the city.
 Due to the large number of shoppers, there has been a noticeable increase in traffic congestion.